KodiStudios/alki/Content/typescript/foreach.md

 }
 ```

-Note:
-Note there is anota difference "in" and "of"
-This is different from for (var process in processes){}
-For..in will list all properties of object, including interited
+For..in is a specialized foreach loop used to list all properties of object, including interited

-For..of is a true foreach loop

 References:
 <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of>